CaeCur/rockify-next/README.md

 This app is styled after the Spotify player, however I have taken a few liberties with colors and responsiveness using TailwindCSS.

+## Mock Deployment URL

+You can test out the application via this link: https://rockify.vercel.app/

 ## Getting Started - Development

 First, run the development server: